Table of contents

 (F) …additional fixed premium… (Rule 10.3)

 A fixed premium may also be levied for additional insurances made available under Rule 2.2.
-Such fixed premium will be payable in one instalment on inception of cover24 and the provisions of Rule 12 relating to Estimated Total Calls and last Instalments will not apply to such additional insurances.
+Such fixed premium will be payable in one instalment on inception of cover24 and the provisions of Rule 12 relating to Estimated Total Calls will not apply to such additional insurances.

 1 A separate Estimated Total Call will be determined for P&I cover and Defence cover for each Ship.